Janis Antiste: International career

 A French international in youth teams, Antiste has seven selections for a goal with the under-16s between 2017 and 2018 and two selections with the under-17s in 2018.

 In March 2021, he was called up for the first time to the France U19 team.
+He was called up to the Martinique national team for a set of friendlies in March 2026.

 Personal life

 Born in mainland France, Antiste is of Martiniquais descent through his father.